 If your collection of shrunken heads were treated with formaldehyde, they actually might count as hazardous materials, since formaldehyde is believed to cause cancer.
 But people with more conventional hobbies still accumulate bug spray, drain cleaner, old paint, used motor oil, pool chemicals, old lighter fluid, nail polish, old batteries, rat poison, unused electronic items, compact fluorescent lights (CFLs), nail polish remover and dozens of other ordinary consumer products that are hazardous to pets , people, and the environment.

-Many of the items listed as hazardous materials are flammable, and can catch fire easily -- in some cases, they can be explosive, too.
-Some hazardous consumer products, like nail polish remover, bug spray and rat poison are highly toxic to children and pets.
+Many of the items listed as hazardous materials are flammable and can catch fire easily -- in some cases, they can be explosive, too.
+Some hazardous consumer products, like nail polish remover, bug spray, and rat poison are highly toxic to children and pets.
 And CFLs contain mercury, a potentially deadly, cancer-causing agent.

-Not so fast: Those hazardous items can't be thrown in the garbage or down the drain -- it just ends up in a river or in groundwater somewhere else.
+Those hazardous items can't be thrown in the garbage or down the drain -- it just ends up in a river or in groundwater somewhere else.
 And if you're on a septic tank, those chemicals can kill the bugs in your tank that process your septic waste.
 Even if it ends up in a landfill, it can leach out and get into drinking water supplies.

 Finally, if your trash hauler finds any hazmat items in your garbage can, there can be serious fines.

 (Most of us have had a clogged drain at some point.)
 But there are safer options available for most hazardous products, like low-VOC paints, LED light bulbs, and safer insect repellents.
 The best way to control hazardous materials in your house?
 Don't buy them in the first place.